junwatu/recipe-nutritional-analysis/blog/README.md

    ![wolfram notebook](images/wolfram-notebook.png)

-   To execute or evalute a function in Wolfram notebook, you can press `shift` + `enter` keys.
-This is neede to make sure the function is execute correctly before deploy it into a production.
+   To execute or evaluate a function in Wolfram notebook, you can press `shift` + `enter` keys.
+This is needed to make sure the function is executed correctly before deploying it into production.

 3. Deploy the function into an API using the `CloudDeploy` function and after the deployment, you will get an API URL.